As Seahawks training camp opens, with issues to spare, Pete Carroll remains upbeat, of course

-Linebacker Bobby Wagner was still on the sidelines, wearing a hoodie and merely observing the first day of Seahawks’ practice until his contract is resolved.
+RENTON — Linebacker Bobby Wagner was still on the sideline, wearing a hoodie and merely observing the first day of Seahawks’ practice until his contract is resolved.

 Defensive tackle Jarran Reed, on the other hand, was participating fully in drills, but will miss the first six games of the season after his unexpected suspension earlier in the week.